 What soft skills are most valuable for career success, and how can you develop these?

 The top three soft skills that you need are communication skills, emotional intelligence and adaptability.
 So how can you improve all of them?
 With communication skills, I advise you to really practice active listening and asking open ended questions, and really to do as much public speaking as you possibly can.
-And then with emotional intelligence, I write a whole chapter on this amazing tool called IMA, which stands for Identify, Modify and Adapt - so make sure you read The Graduate Bible and complete the I'm the questionnaire to learn all about it.
+And then with emotional intelligence, I write a whole chapter on this amazing tool called IMA, which stands for Identify, Modify and Adapt - so make sure you read The Graduate Bible and complete the questionnaire to learn all about it.
 And the third one, adaptability: you've really got to be curious and have a growth mindset and a passion for learning to succeed in today's rapid world and pace of change.

 How can new graduates showcase their skills with limited work experience?